Edgar Lansbury (politician): Life and career

-In 1927 the Lansburys' timber firm was declared bankrupt.
-In 1934 Lansbury wrote George Lansbury, My Father.
+In 1927, the Lansburys' timber firm was declared bankrupt.
+In 1934, Lansbury wrote George Lansbury, My Father.
 In the work he inadvertently quoted from confidential documents his father had allowed him to see.
 He was found to have contravened section 2 of the Official Secrets Act 1911, and fined; his book was recalled in order for the text to be censored.
-He died of stomach cancer in 1935.
+He died on 28 May 1935, at home, 7 Weymouth Avenue, Mill Hill, leaving an estate valued for probate at £7,956.